build-umass/easy-databases/README.md

 //authenticate for access privileges
 ```
 ### Extra Options
-You can override the default options that are passed to `docker build`, `docker run`, `docker stop`.
+You can override the default parameters/options that are passed to `docker build`, `docker run`, `docker stop`.
-Use `./manage.py <build/start/start> -h` if you want auto-generated usage instructions.
+Use `./manage.py <build/run/stop> -h` if you want auto-generated usage instructions.
-Optional flags should come after the `build`, `start`, or `stop` command.

 Example usages:
-- `./manage.py start mongo --port 3000` (default port on host container is 27017)
+- `./manage.py run mongo --port 3000` (default port on host container is 27017)
-- `./manage.py start --port 3000 mongo`
+- `./manage.py run --port 3000 mongo`

 `-v` or `--volume` to use a custom volume.
 (Default = postgres_volume, mongo_volume)